 The applicant will be expected to provide full details of the complaint and the resolution they are seeking, including all relevant supporting evidence and documentation.
 The applicant is advised to seek advice where available, for example from appropriate staff in their current school or university.

-Typically the complaint will be considered by the Head of Admissions unless there has been a prior involvement in the complaint in which case they will refer the matter to a more senior colleague.
-The Head of Admissions will consider:
+Typically the complaint will be considered by the Director of Admissions unless there has been a prior involvement in the complaint in which case they will refer the matter to a more senior colleague.
+The Director of Admissions will consider:

 What specifically is the complaint?
 What are the key elements?
 Why was Informal Resolution unsuccessful, was any potential resolution offered?
 What the applicant seeks to achieve by escalating the complaint to Stage 2?
 Do the applicant’s expectations appear to be reasonable and achievable?